 Too long of inactivity must be avoided.
 Exercises to include stretching and the range of motion exercise must begin as soon as pain allows.
 As soon as there is a 25% reduction in pain these activities can gradually be instituted to begin the rehabilitation process.
 This prevents muscle atrophy and scar tissue to form.
 Scar tissue prevents full muscle function.
 By limiting the function of the muscle, it can limit athletic or work activities and contribute to re-injury.

 Exercises are necessary to speed recovery and minimize re-injury.
 Exercises to strengthen the muscles that allow the knee to flex and extend but the calf, pelvic, and lower back muscles will need strength and balancing.

 Balance exercises are helpful to improve proprioception, balance, and speed.
 There is a high incident of re-injury to this muscle once returning to sport or work.
 One third of re-injury to the muscle will occur within the first year.
 Often, this second injury is worse than the first.
 There is always a rush to return to work or sport.
 Dedication by the injured person to prescribed rehabilitation is necessary to minimize future problems.
-We have found that for chronic hamstring injury of lower extremity rehabilitation device from JBIT has worked very well for this type of injury.

 Severe tearing injury to the hamstring muscle may result in surgical repair.

 Resolving a hamstring strain depends on many factors.
 These include but not limited to the following: